jeremydumais/CPP-SMTPClient-library/README.md

 ## 📰 What's new

+- Version 1.1.7:
-- Version 1.1.7: Added support for the XOAUTH2 authentication method.
+    - Added support for the XOAUTH2 authentication method.
 This change has been made by rcosnita (https://github.com/rcosnita).
+Many thanks!
+    - Added a new flag in the different SMTP client classes to indicate whether we want to send emails in batch (getBatchMode/setBatchMode).
+In this mode the connection to an SMTP server will only be made once when the first email is sent and will remain open until the client instance is destroy.
+    - Added the authentication feature on the SMTPClient class.
+    - Added a new flag on the ForcedSecureSMTPClient and OpportunisticSecureSMTPClient to indicate whether we accept self signed certificate (getAcceptSelfSignedCert/setAcceptSelfSignedCert).
+    - Many more enhancements provided by ino-josh (https://github.com/ino-josh).
 Many thanks!
 - Version 1.1.6: Added support in the attachment class for Content-ID.
 It will be really useful to uniquely identify and reference resources to embed in the